ldijkman/randomnerd_esp32_wifi_manager/BIN_OTA/readme.md

-test bin files for ota upload
+a test bin files for ota upload

+over the air OTA upload link on bottom of index.html switch page

 files where made when programming and uploading data sketch an ESP32 WROVER 8mb

 <pre>